 How do the police use GEDmatch PRO?

 As explained in Part 1 of this article series, GEDmatch PRO is a portal designated to be used by law enforcement.
 Police or genealogists affiliated with an agency can compare DNA profiles of GEDmatch users who have opted-in, to DNA profiles of suspects in violent crimes or unidentified human remains.
+Users of GEDmatch PRO and GEDmatch access the same database, but GEDmatch PRO users have to meet specific criteria in the kind of investigation they are using the database for.

 Since 2018, over 400 cases have been solved thanks to people who have uploaded their DNA data to GEDmatch and chosen to be a genetic witness and help name the nameless.